shellrow/nex/README.md

 If you want to focus on network interfaces, you can use the [netdev](https://github.com/shellrow/netdev).

+## Privileges
+`nex-datalink` uses a raw socket which may require elevated privileges depending on your system's configuration.
+Execute with administrator privileges if necessary.

 ## for Windows Users
 Please note that in order to send and receive raw packets using `nex-datalink` on Windows, `npcap` is required.